csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 * Get to know each other on a more personal level.
 * Provide a few sentences on what you did and share a picture or other evidence of your team building activity.
 * Share at least three fun facts from members of you team (total not 3 for each member).

+Since we all know each other very well, we hang out frequently together.

+Fun Facts:

+1. Ray Hung can easily get a 90+ exam grade with a 1-hour review.
+2. TODO

 #### Q7: What are the roles & responsibilities on the team?